 What is Coffee Machine Descaling?

-A coffee machine does multiple processes to brew delicious coffee cups daily.
+A coffee machine goes through multiple processes to brew delicious coffee cups daily.
 Regular maintenance is needed to make sure that these hard-working coffee machines stay in their best shape.
-This includes regular cleaning after use, yearly professional maintenance service, and coffee machine descaling.
+This includes regular cleaning after use, yearly professional maintenance services, and coffee machine descaling.

 Hard water has a higher mineral content compared to soft water.
 These minerals can accumulate in the components of your coffee maker, clogging some passageways.
 These buildups can also impact the taste of your coffee.
 Unfortunately, cleaning or rinsing the coffee maker with hot water will not remove mineral buildups and residues.